-It’s a little early in the year to start planning beach days and backyard barbecues.
-But it’s never too early to start updating your warm-weather adventure gear.
-Whether you’re into camping, surfing, kayaking, or tailgating, the one common thread connecting them all is the need for icy cold beverages.
-But, what most coolers —even the best coolers— lack is portability.
+As summer slowly approaches, it’s only appropriate to start planning beach days and backyard barbecues as early as now.
+It’s never too early to start updating your warm-weather adventure gear.
+Whether you’re into camping, surfing, kayaking, or tailgating, the one common thread linking them all is the need for refreshing beverages packed inside the best coolers.
+However, what most coolers lack is portability.
 Most are big, bulky, and extremely heavy when laden with ice and beer.
 Backpack coolers are one solution.
-But if you’re ready to take your cooler game to the next level in 2021, you need wheels.
-Here are our picks for the best wheeled coolers to shop right now.
+But if you want to level up your cooler game to the next level in 2021, you need wheels.
+Here are our picks for the best-wheeled coolers to shop for right now.

 Pelican has earned a lot of well-deserved respect for its nearly indestructible, military-grade coolers.
 That’s no surprise when you consider that the brand’s Elite line is certified bear-resistant.
 The 45QW Elite Wheeled Cooler slots neatly into the middle of that line, and it’s the perfect fit for most casual cooler users.
 The two-inch-thick polyurethane insulation and freezer-grade gasket provide up to 10 days of ice retention.
 Thoughtful features include an integrated fish scale, wide latches (for gloved use), a built-in bottle opener, and molded-in tie-downs to ensure it stays put in or on your vehicle.
 Large, heavy-duty wheels and a trolley handle make it a snap to tote anywhere you need it.